vprtwn/benzguo.github.io/projects/Demosthenes.md

 title: Demosthenes
 ---

-Demosthenes is my foray into video art.
-[Source](https://github.com/benzguo/demosthenes).
+Demosthenes is my foray into video art via [demoscene](http://en.wikipedia.org/wiki/Demoscene).

+[The source](https://github.com/benzguo/demosthenes) is a protean framework for creating music videos in code.

 Made with Demosthenes: